Open-UAV/openuav-ros-px4-tensorflow/README.md

 -tensorflow <br />

 ## To build:
-run: sudo nvidia-docker build --no-cache=true -t openuav-gz-tf -f Dockerfile.devel-gpu
+run: sudo nvidia-docker build --no-cache=true -t openuav-gz-tf -f Dockerfile.devel-gpu <br />
 Note: this will take a while to setup (~45min)

 Once running you must do the following steps: